AuroraBottino/RT1-Assignment1/README.md

 # Research-Track-Assignment1

-# Professor
-Carmine Tommaso Recchiuto
+Professor: Carmine Tommaso Recchiuto

-# Student
-Aurora Bottino
+Student: Aurora Bottino

-#Installing and running
+# Installing and running
 The simulator requires a Python 2.7 installation, the pygame library, PyPyBox2D, and PyYAML.
 Once the dependencies are installed, we can simply run the assignment.py script to test out the simulator.